deNBI/simpleVMWorkshop/part5.md

-## Part 5: Scale further up your analysis
+## Part 5: Scale up your analysis horizontally

 In this part of the tutorial you will scale your cluster horizontally by using a SimpleVM Cluster.
 A SimpleVM Cluster consists of a master and multiple worker nodes.
+On all nodes a SLURM workload manager will be installed.
+SLURM allows you to submit scripts, so-called jobs, that are queued up and once there are free resources (CPUs, RAM) available on one of the worker nodes the script will be executed on that node.
+This way you don't have to look up which nodes are free in order to run your jobs.
 In the following you will configure a cluster and submit your tools to a SLURM job scheduler.

-TODO: Write about SLURM workload manager

 ### 5.1 Create a Cluster